achp-project/cultural-heritage/test-projects/README.md

 # Comparing Resource Models

-Given Arches Resource Models (RM) CIDOC-CRM compliants coming from different projects, the aim is to identify which edges are commons subgraphs (ie, same minimal common semantisation).
+Given Arches Resource Models (RM) CIDOC-CRM compliants coming from different projects, the aim is to identify which are the commons subgraphs (ie, same minimal common semantisation).

 corresponding code chunks are provided (click on 🐍)